fvtt-fria-ligan/cyborg-foundry-vtt/README.md

 ## User manual

-A user manual is included as in-game Journal Entry in the CY_BORG compendium.
+A user manual is included as an in-game Journal Entry inside a "CY_BORG" compendium.

 ## Reporting issues and suggestions